Rhett & Link: Sponsored videos and web advertisements

 The success of the web series led to Rhett & Link's television show, Rhett & Link: Commercial Kings on IFC.
-Every episode, Link's Epic Fail is featured, where Link trips over a cement pyramid and scrapes up his hip and arm.
+Every episode, Link's Epic Fail is featured, where Neal trips over a cement pyramid and scrapes up his hip and arm.

 In 2009, Rhett & Link produced "Fast Food Folk Song" as a web commercial for Taco Bell, and in 2010 it won the Contest of Awesome for the Best Comic Music Video of 2009.
 The contest awarded them a trip to Los Angeles and a cameo in a Weezer music video.

 In 2010, Rhett & Link created a stop motion video "T-shirt War" as a commercial for T-shirt printing company Rush T-shirts, in which they used 222 T-shirts with unique designs.
 The video already had 2 million views after only two weeks of being online, and quickly reached 4 million.
 "T-shirt War" also won in Best Online Promotion at the Apparel Industry category at the 2010 Spirit Awards.
 After the success of this commercial Rhett & Link received a call from McDonald's and Coca-Cola asking them to make a TV commercial with a T-shirt War theme.
 The commercial was also uploaded on YouTube, and this video, entitled "T-shirt War 2", reached 1 million views in two weeks.

 Also in 2010, Rhett & Link released an online music video sponsored by SleepBetter.org – "2 Guys 600 pillows".
 Time listed the video as one of the Top-10 Talented Web Videos of 2010, and the video also won Best Editing category and Peoples' Voice Award at the 2011 Webby Awards.
 Rhett & Link continued working with SleepBetter.org, and in November 2012 they made another music video, "Sleep Tight".

 In 2011, Rhett & Link made a commercial for Ojai Valley Taxidermy, owned by Chuck Testa, as part of their TV show, Rhett & Link: Commercial Kings.
 After the episode featuring the commercial aired, Chuck Testa uploaded the commercial to his company's YouTube channel.
 The ad went viral, topping 18 million views (as of December 2020) and spawning the "Nope!
 Chuck Testa" Internet meme.
 The Chuck Testa ad was included in Time's Top 10 Memes of 2011.
 Also in 2011, Rhett & Link released a music video entitled "PHOTOSHOP Song" which was sponsored by Canvas on Demand.